BibleResearch/bible-notes/old_testament/prophets/isaiah.md

 ## Literary Context
 Isaiah is quoted "over 65 times" in the New Testament which is "more than any other OT prophet".<sup>[1](#footnote1)</sup> Jerome describes Isaiah as an 'evangelist' and notes  that the book deals with 'the mysteries of Christ and the Church'.
 TODO: find a footnote for this that is more reputable than http://www.tertullian.org/fathers/jerome_preface_isaiah.htm Isaiah is, indeed, a very forward-looking book as it presents what will happen to Israel (and the entire world) in the future.

+## Outline

+**I. Book of Judgement [1 - 39]**

+  > A. Judgements Against Judah [1 - 12]
+  >
+  > > 1.
+Introductory Courtroom Scene [1 - 5]
+  > >
+  > > 2.
+Isaiah's Commission [6]
+  > >
+  > > 3.
+Judah's Coming Judgement and Messiah [7 - 12]
+  >
+  > B. Judgements Against the Nations [13 - 24]
+  >
+  > C. Hope for Deliverance [25 - 27]
+  >
+  > D. Woes and Warnings [28 - 35]
+  >
+  > E. A Present Example of God's Salvation [36 - 39]

+**II.
+Book of Comfort [40 - *66*]**

+  > A. Comfort of the Coming Deliverance [40 - 48]
+  >
+  > B. Comfort of the Coming Servant [49 - 55]
+  >
+  > C. Comfort of Everlasting and Global Restoration [58 - 66]

+## Theological Theme
+- **God saves.** Isaiah's name means "Yah is salvation" and this is the theme of his book.
+Isaiah emphasizes God's ability and His plans to save.
+God is able to save and He intends to do so.

+    Isaiah discusses God's ability to save by contrasting God with other nations from which Judah was seeking protection (Egypt and Babylon) and by contrasting God with idols.
+Humans and idols are incapable of saving Israel; only God is powerful enough to save them.

+    Isaiah lays out with remarkable clarity God's plans to save Israel from both the temporal oppression and their sins.
+The message is that Israel ought to have hope because God is not only able, but also has a plan in place to save Israel and the rest of the nations (TODO: add reference(s) here).

+## Observations
+- Nahum 1:15 quotes from Isaiah 52:7

 ## Notes

 <a id="footnote1">1. </a>"Isaiah," Grace to You, April 19, 2010, accessed March 15, 2018, https://www.gty.org/library/bible-introductions/MSB23.